 - How do you want your readers to feel after seeing the name of your blog?

-If you can identify what your purpose for starting a blog in the first place is, you’ll have a good foundation for coming up with a smart blog name that relates back to your overall message and blogging goals.
+If you can identify your purpose for starting a blog in the first place, you’ll have a good foundation for coming up with a smart blog name that relates back to your overall message and blogging goals.